ckeditor/ckeditor4-docs/guides/plugin_sdk/integration_with_acf/README.md

 Read more about {@link CKEDITOR.feature#contentForms contentForms} in CKEditor JavaScript API.

 <p class="tip">
-	You can also <a href="guides/plugin_sdk_integration_with_acf/abbr3.zip">download the
+	You can also <a href="https://github.com/ckeditor/ckeditor-docs-samples/tree/master/tutorial-abbr-acf">download the
-	whole modified plugin folder</a> inluding the icon and the fully commented source code.
+	entire modified plugin folder</a> inluding the icon and the fully commented source code.
 </p>

 ## Further Reading